csgillespie/efficientR/main.md

 export(voyages, "voc_voyages.xlsx")
 ```

 There was no need to specify the optional `format` argument for data import and export functions because this is inferred by the *suffix*, in the above example `.tsv` and `.xlsx` respectively.
 You can override the inferred file format for both functions with the `format` argument.
 You could, for example, create a comma-delimited file called `voc_voyages.xlsx` with `export(voyages, "voc_voyages.xlsx", format = "csv")`.
-However, this would **not** be a good idea: it is important to ensure that a file's suffix matches it's format.
+However, this would **not** be a good idea: it is important to ensure that a file's suffix matches its format.

 To provide another example, the code chunk below downloads and imports as a data frame information about the countries of the world stored in `.json` (downloading data from the internet is covered in more detail in Section \@ref(download)):